JuegOStrower/juegostrower.github.io/README.md

 ### The ScratchOn Project
 Usually, when Scratch goes down, nobody can use the Scratch website, but the api is on.
 So, the ScratchOn page connects to the Scract Api.
 You can't login, open or edit projects, but you can see, search, open, view, get users and projects data, and more.
 Tou can access to the ScratchOn Beta cliking [here](/ScratchOn).

+### Unshared project downloader
+I developed a site to download unshared projects, it's in beta now.
+You can use it [here](/downloader).